ldelossa/sway-rofi-scripts/README.md

 # The Goods

-## mark-switcher.sh

-Switch directly to a window you have set a mark on.

 ## sway-drun.sh

 Parses out desktop files and displays them for launching.
 This is a carry over from "sway-fzfify", you probably just want to use Rofi's default "drun" mode (it has fancy icons).

+## sway-mark-switcher.sh

+Switch directly to a window you have set a mark on.

 ## sway-mark.sh